ameliejuliette12/ameliejuliette12/README.md

 ### Hi there 👋
 💬 Ask me about studying BSc Computer Science in University of London, Goldsmiths!
 <br>
-📫 How to reach me: email me @ameliewibowo12@gmail.com!
+📫 How to reach me: email me @ameliejuliette@outtlook.sg!
+🌱 I’m currently learning more on Machine Learning and AI as well as Cloud
 <!--
 **ameliejuliette12/ameliejuliette12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.